b-wave/uDSKY/README.md

 to provide the segments for the SIGN digit.
 Since there is no known compatable SIGN LED Display - i put an array of SMT LEDs on the circuit board to represent this digit.

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_135230.jpg)
-Every Other INDIC is On.
+Every Other INDIC Lamp is On.

 As you can see there is still some leakage between wells of the Indicator lamps but this is quite usable.